 Credit unions and banks offer many of the same products, but there are some key differences in how they operate that may make a credit union a better choice in many cases.

-Credit unions are not-for-profit
+Credit unions are not-for-profit organizations

 Because credit unions don’t exist to maximize profits or appease stockholders, they’re more focused on the needs of their members than banks are.